tyty03102/clash-royale-bot/README.md

 # Clash Royale Discord Bot

 A feature-rich Discord bot for viewing and comparing Clash Royale player statistics.
-Users can login with their player tags and view detailed stats, decks, and compare with other players.
-Now with enhanced admin controls, beautiful deck images, and improved user management.
+Users can login with their player tags and view detailed stats, decks, battle logs, and compare with other players.
+Now with enhanced admin controls, beautiful deck images, comprehensive battle analysis, and improved user management.

 ## Features